 Day 0: LA to Lordsburg

 Hot dry air hit as soon as we stepped off the train.
-Not a whole lot going on in Lordsburg, New Mexico, a dying railroad stop with boarded up windows in at least half of it’s main street buildings.
-We had six hours before our shuttle pickup, so Kevin and I walked a mile down the main drag to get Mexican food at Ramona’s and try some of New Mexico’s famous green chile.
+Not a whole lot going on in here, the town is mostly a dying railroad stop with boarded up windows in at least half of it’s main street buildings.
+We had six hours before our shuttle pickup, so Kevin and I walked a mile down the main drag to get lunch at Ramona’s and try some of New Mexico’s famous green chile.
 I missed proper Mexican food.
 No air conditioning...it’s gonna take some getting used to the heat again, my butt left sweat stains on the leather chair.
 Kind of wish I had brought pants, my legs are a shocking white and starting to turn an irritated red from the sun.

-We still had hours to kill before our shuttle ride and decided to visit the local Lordsburg museum, housed in an old gym-type building.
-The curator, Dean, was both enthusiastic and knowledgeable about all things Lordsburg, which resulted in some long winded tangents about some of the towns more exciting historical moments.
+We still had hours to kill before our shuttle ride and decided to visit the Lordsburg & Hidalgo County museum, housed in an old gym-type building.
+The curator, Dean, was both enthusiastic and knowledgeable about all things Lordsburg, which resulted in a few long-winded tangents about the towns more exciting historical moments.
 (Highlights included the time Charles Lindbergh stopped by promoting air-mail, and the four year run of a POW camp at the end of WWII hosting German and Italian inmates.)
 There was also a cowboy “hall of fame” that included a cowhide marked with the brands of ranchers that had contributed to the museum.
-“I guarantee” said Dean, after a side story about Sandra Day O’Connor sending a signed letter when her father was inducted to the hall, “that all these ranchers still use the same family brand.
+“I guarantee” said Dean, after a side story on a side story about Sandra Day O’Connor sending a signed letter when her father was inducted to the hall, “that all these ranchers still use the same family brand.
 You’ll probably meet one or two of em in town.”

 We wandered out of the museum and towards Lordsburgs main drag.
 Not a lot happening here, just a stop along the train tracks with many buildings burnt out or boarded up.
-But the McDonald’s was clean and modern as any and we met up with our PCT buddy Jake, who’s starting the trail with us.
+But the McDonald’s was as clean and modern as any and we met up with our PCT buddy Jake, who’s starting the trail with us.
 Jake had already met another hiker, Penguin, from Seattle.
-On the CDT, we add a question to the usual “name, where you from” which is “have you done any other trails?”
-Since hardly anyone picks this trail as their first.
 Penguin had hiked the PCT in 2014 and the Colorado trail last year, which we will follow later on when done with New Mexico.
 As tends to happen when you put hikers together, we immediately fell to talking gear.
 A rancher named Ed came over to talk to us and Kevin showed him the picture of the brands we had seen at the museum.
 Ed looked at it for a minute and pointed out his own.

-At 6, our shuttle ride (Dion) arrived to bring us partway to the border to the tiny near-ghost town of Hachita, where the community center was being lent to him to house hikers for the season.
+At 6, our shuttle ride, Dion, arrived for our partway to the border ride to the tiny near-ghost town of Hachita, where the community center was being lent to him to house hikers for the season.
 Dion is a triple crown hiker that hiked the three big trails with his son, who holds the distinction of being the youngest triple crowner at age 9.

 The Hachita Community center was a surprisingly cavernous old cement building with cots set up along the walls and a little kitchenette tucked away in the back corner.
 Our other shuttle member was from Connecticut, named Hemlock.
 Dion handed us all king cans of Bud and we took the sunset tour of Hachita on foot.
 It was a fraction of the size of Lordsburg, not much to see other than a couple of jackrabbits watching us through the scrub of creosote bushes and a beautiful old stone church with shattered windows.

 Back at the community center, we had dinner and met another hiker from Sweden that was resting up after blowing out his knee on day 3.
 Both he and Hemlock hiked the PCT in 2017, but I was nearly a month behind both of them and we never crossed paths.
 Everyone was in bed early for 5am wakeup tomorrow to finish the drive to the border.

 Starting to get a nervous excitement setting up to sleep in my cot, tomorrow it’s time for another summer on a new trail!